Renegade-Gained/Secure-Code-Vulnerabilities/README.md

 # Secure-Code-Vulnerabilities
 Repository for the project from college class "Secure Code Vulnerabilities II"

-Project was produced as a three man team.
+Project was produced as part of a three man team.

 # Steps to Reproduce Project
 1. Install Visual Studio Code